jamesbachini/Selective-Disclosure-KYC/README.md

 # Selective Disclosure KYC Demo

 A privacy-preserving KYC system using **BLS ring signatures** and **Soroban smart contracts** on the Stellar blockchain.
-Users can selectively prove attributes (like "over 18") without revealing their identity or full credentials.
+Users can selectively prove attributes (like "Resident of US" or "Accredited Investor") without revealing their identity or full credentials.

 ## Features